soitun/grapefruit/readme.md

 The main goal of CleanerGrape is to keep everything that Grape has, but add a slightly cleaner and better laid out theme than a vanilla Grape install.

+## Installation Notes

+This is a development version, that means that I'm putting working files in the repo, so you need to clear out the `extensions.php` file until it becomes
+    <?php

+    ?>

 ## Additional Notes

 * CleanerGrape is licensed under the GPL like Grape itself.